topper-123/Articles/New-interesting-data-types-in-Python3.rst

 In short, ``types.SimpleNamespace`` is just a ultra-simple class, allowing you to set, change and delete attributes while  it also provides a nice repr output string.

-I sometimes use this as an easier-to-read-and-write alternative to ``dict``, or I subclass it to get the flexible instantiation and repr output for free:
+I sometimes use this as an easier-to-read-and-write alternative to ``dict``.
+More and more though, I subclass it to get the flexible instantiation and repr output for free:

 .. code-block :: python